The right upgrade sequence is gold

 vendor/bin/rector process to upgrade your code.

-composer update all your Symfony dependencies should be updated to Symfony 5.4.
+composer update, all your Symfony dependencies should be updated to Symfony 5.4.
 You can then check if all Symfony dependencies were updated correctly via the

-There are mainly 2 changes that effect typical Symfony projects when upgrading from 4.4 to 5.4.
-Depending on how successfully Rector was able to analyze your code some parts have been updated already.
+There are mainly 2 changes that affect typical Symfony projects when upgrading from 4.4 to 5.4.
+Depending on how successfully Rector was able to analyze your code, some parts will have been updated already.

-Secondly, there is the required update of your custom commands.
-Symfony removed the "Symfony\Bundle\FrameworkBundle\Command\ContainerAwareCommand" class which need to be replaced with the "Symfony\Component\Console\Command\Command".
-Also if "autoconfigure" is not activated the command services need to be tagged with "console.command".
+The second change is that there is a required update of your custom commands.
+Symfony removed the "Symfony\Bundle\FrameworkBundle\Command\ContainerAwareCommand" class, and you will need to replace it with the "Symfony\Component\Console\Command\Command".
+Also if "autoconfigure" is not activated, the command services need to be tagged with "console.command".
 Here's an example for this:

-Now test your project if everything works like expected and eventually update other breaking changes of Symfony 4 - 5 update.
-Continue only after fixing all this additional incompatibilities to Symfony 5.4.
+Now test your project to see if everything works as expected.
+Then eventually update other breaking changes of Symfony 4 - 5 update.
+Only continue after fixing all additional incompatibilities to Symfony 5.4.